Whether you’re in eCommerce or industrial manufacturing, establishing credibility is essential to your content marketing

 If you’re unfamiliar with Orbit Media, it focuses on web design and development.

-So, check out this testimonial.
+So, check out this customer testimonial example.
 It’s from a director of marketing.
 Orbit Media showing off its client’s credentials here is a relevant and smart thing to do.

 If a director of marketing is happy with her service, her testimonial can encourage other prospective customers to make a purchase as well — or at least contact the company for a consultation.